 Received an outstanding short paper award.

-(supplementary material) (data)
+(supplementary material) (webpage)

 Autumn 2016 (Cornell): Teaching Assistant for CS 4700, Foundations of Artificial Intelligence.

 Spring 2016 (OSU): Grader for CSE 5525, Speech and Language Processing.

 Autumn 2012-Spring 2014 (OSU): Instructor of the iOS development group in the Media, Marketing, and Communications scholars program.